nbittich/adana/README.md

 }
 ```

-You could have access to the current index in a for-each:
+You have access to the current index in a for-each:

 ```javascript
 for n, index in [1, 2, 3] {